What Is a Pain Journal and How Can It Help Your Personal Injury Case?

 You will also want to keep track of information regarding your injuries.
 Try to answer these questions throughout your journal entries:

-• Whether you took an ambulance after the accident and to where
+• Whether you take an ambulance after the accident and to where

 • The dates of your medical treatments